-This section of the walk is great for families with the Moonee Beach Reserve offer plenty of recreational facilities and leading up over to Green Buff Headland is a littoral rainforest walk along with amazing views of South Solitary Island.
+The Moonee Beach to Park Beach walk is ideal for families, with the Moonee Beach Reserve offering plenty of recreational facilities.
+Leading up over to Green Buff Headland is a littoral rainforest walk along with amazing views of South Solitary Island.
 Sapphire Beach is a great surfing spot and has a large kids playground.
 Further on there’s a rainforest walk, rich with birdlife on the way to Korora Beach and the Solitary Island Aquarium.

-Moonee Beach, Green Bluff Headland, Sapphire Beach, Korora Beach, Charlesworth Bay, Macauleys Headland, Park Beach
+Moonee Beach, Green Bluff, Sapphire Beach, Korora Beach, Charlesworth Bay, Macauleys Headland, Park Beach

 Moonee Reserve estuary offers so much you can easily spend the whole day paddling, kayaking or canoeing in Moonee Creek.
 Tranquil and tree-lined, the creek offers a way to explore the southern section of the park.
 Pack a picnic lunch and fishing rods for catching bream and flathead.
 Bring along your binoculars for birdwatching – the wildlife is plentiful.
 The kids can swim, lilo, or wade through the shallows, and, if you check the tides, it can be a very easy trip on the gentle current.